ProjectTorreyPines/TJLF.jl/README.md

 WIDTH_SPECTRUM::Vector - external width spectrum used if FIND_WIDTH is False.
 If FIND_WIDTH is True, this Vector will be populated with widths for each ky grid point.
 The idea is that you can run with FIND_WIDTH set as True, it will automatically save the width spectrum, you can then change the gradients of that particular struct, and then change the FIND_WIDTH flag to False.
 Or, you can easily save this value to other InputTJLF struct, not sure why you would necessarily, but the information is here.

 FIND_EIGEN::Bool - this flag tells the code which solver to use when solving for the eigenvalues, if unsure, FIND_EIGEN as True is more robust (see [Eigenvalue Solver](#eigenvalue-solver)).
-Should ONLY be False if FIND_EIGEN is also False because it would be suspicious if you are confident on the eigenvalues enough to use and not confident on the width values (it would also probably break tjlf_max.jl), there should be an assertion to check this.
+Should ONLY be False if FIND_WIDTH is also False because it would be suspicious if you are confident on the eigenvalues enough to use and not confident on the width values (it would also probably break tjlf_max.jl), there should be an assertion to check this.

 EIGEN_SPECTRUM::Vector - external eigen spectrum used on the first pass if FIND_EIGEN is False.
 This value is set to the sigma parameter of the eigs() solver and acts as an initial guess for the iterative solver.
 Currently, this is a vector that automatically stores the most unstable eigenvalues from the first pass, but it might be smart to save the eigenvalues for each mode and rework how eigs works in LS.jl